Philipdev95/TombolaPodcastQuotes/README.md

 # TombolaPodcastQuotes
-This is a demo for a small web-based game founded on quotes from the creators of Tombola Podcast.
+This is a demo for a small web-based game, created around quotes from the creators of Tombola Podcast, Carl Stanley och Marcus Berggren.
-## Created by the listeners, for the listeners
+### Created by the listeners, for the listeners